Anho87/colorbound/README.md

 - 🎨 **Color**: (red, green, blue, yellow) — each strong or weak against another.
 - 🧙 **Archetype**: mage, warrior, ranger, monk.
 - 🗡️ **Weapon**: depends on archetype (e.g. fire, sword, bow, etc.).
-- 🗡️ **Biome**: Biome together with the characters color change how much damage the character take.
+- 🌲 **Biome**: Biome together with the characters color change how much damage the character take/do.

 The game auto-generates 3-5 enemy characters depending on how hard the player want's the game to be.